 In a thread of the memoir Anna Oliver explores her own relationship to Judaism.
 She had always known that both her parents had been born into non-religious Jewish families but, having been brought up a Christian fundamentalist in New Mexico she knew nothing about Judaism.
 She had been close to her maternal grandmother who she visited fairly frequently in New York but she did not consider exploring Judaism as an option until she was well along in researching her father’s life and had spent extended time with members of his family and with some of his Jewish friends from when he was growing up in Queens.
 It took years before she could throw off the restricted life she felt was imposed on her by her mother's conversion to Christian fundamentalism.
 She felt the imprint deeply and ventured out into the world beyond Christian fundamentalism with trepidation.
 Partly, she was concerned about how it would affect her mother.

 This memoir places her parents within the wider context of the turmoil of the second half of the twentieth century in the United States.
 In sketching in the chaotic socio-political decades of the 60’s and 70’s, she demonstrates that some young adults in her parents’ generation, including former friends of her parents, dabbled in alternative lifestyles and then moved on to live more or less stable and conventional lives.
 Not so her parents who seemed to have lost their way.
 For a host of reasons she explores they seemed vulnerable to the darker elements that were part and parcel of the counterculture.
 They had worked deliberately to put geographical and psychic distance between themselves and their upbringing, but they lost their way.

-To read an article about Jewish Deadheads click here.
+To read an article by a former hippie still searching click here.